Concentrating in Comparative Literature

 - Check in with one of our concentration peer advisors for the inside scoop on concentrating in Comp Lit at any time.
 They are happy to meet with you.

-- Sign up for a conversation with the Director of Undergraduate Studies, Dr. Sandra Naddaff.
+- Contact our Director of Undergraduate Studies, Dr. Sandra Naddaff.

 Welcome from the Chair